Mahfud MD: 2024 presidential campaign

 In October 2023, Mahfud was named as the running mate of Ganjar Pranowo, a presidential candidate put forward by the Indonesian Democratic Party of Struggle (PDI-P), Indonesia's current ruling party.
 Commenting on their partnership, Ganjar described Mahfud as a qualified intellectual, a courageous, and honest individual who consistently advocates for the rights of the people.
 Mahfud acknowledged that, before joining Ganjar in the 2024 presidential campaign, he had been offered the position of running mate for Anies Baswedan by the Prosperous Justice Party (PKS).
 However, he declined, fearing that accepting the offer might lead to accusations of dividing Anies coalition.
 Mahfud was convinced to join the PDI-P because it met the legal requirements to present their presidential-vice-presidential candidate.

 Ganjar and Mahfud came in third place with 16% of the vote, being defeated by Prabowo Subianto and his running mate Gibran Rakabuming Raka.
 Though they initially disputed the election, after the Constitutional Court of Indonesia rejected their lawsuit both candidates accepted the results and congratulated Prabowo and Gibran.

-Mahfud's total wealth in LHKPN

-Previously, the vice presidential candidate number 3 had firmly and openly stated his plan to resign when asked by a resident in Semarang during the 'Tabrak Prof!' event last week, Tuesday (23/1/2024).
-As a public official, Mahfud's wealth has also been in the spotlight.
-The Coordinating Minister for Political, Legal and Security Affairs has total assets of IDR 35.325.709.253 billion.
-These assets were revealed in the State Officials' Wealth Report (LHKPN) of the Corruption Eradication Commission (KPK).